ProIntegritate/VT-Query-hashvalue/README.md

 **Syntax: VT-File-Query FILE.EXE**

   Will send the hash of FILE.EXE to Virustotal and fetch the results.
-  Use your favourite JSON parser to deal with the resutls.
+  Use your favourite JSON parser to deal with the results.